MaxVRAM/homeFork/README.md

 sudo ufw allow 7000
 ```

-8. Now access the site on your local network within your browser using the ip of the machine and port number:
+8. Now access the site on your local network within your browser using the IP of the machine and port number:

 _On the local host:_